myquay/GuidOne/README.md

 # GuidOne

-Good one: the.NET GUID Generation library behind the project http://guid.one
+Good one: the .NET GUID Generation library behind the project http://guid.one

 This library implements the following GUID generation algorithms specified in [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt)